wayz9/builtt-assignment/README.md

 <br>

--   At last start he development server and test the application
+- Finally, start the development server and test the application.

 ```bash
 php artisan serve